The following link gives you ideas on how to fit your physical activity into a busy schedule:

 What's coming up in P.E.?

-This year The Physical Ed. grades will be aligned with both the Standards-Based Progress Report and the typical 100% scale.
+The Physical Ed. grades will be aligned with both the Standards-Based Progress Report and the typical 100% scale.
 This means that the students will be graded in the following 5 key concepts.
 Even though the PE units will change throughout the year, these key concepts remain constant.
-The students will receive a progress report at 4 1/2 weeks.

 2.Demonstrates motor skills